vladimir-aubrecht/StatementParser/README.md

 - Plain text
 - XSLX

+# Future plans
+- Support for Revolut broker
+- Add support for sale transactions in FIFO way for all brokers.

 # Guarantees
 Use on your own risk.
 Official guidance is, verify all generated numbers manually.
 Currently there are no known bugs.